 It will show all the information about the table.

-Or you can expand the table on which we created it, and expand the Indexes folder
+Or you can expand the table on which we created it and expand the Indexes folder.

-Insert rows into Clustered Index Column
+Insert rows into SQL Server Clustered Index Column

-Let me insert a few rows to check the SQL cluster Index functionality.
-As you can see, we are inserting five records into the table, and the Customer Key values are not in any proper order.
+Let me insert a few rows to check the cluster Index functionality.
+As you can see, we are inserting five records into the table, and the Customer Key values are not in proper order.

 INSERT INTO [dbo].[CustomerRecord] VALUES (4, 'Imran', 'Khan', 'abc@abc.com', 'Skilled Professional', 15900) ,(2, 'Doe', 'Lara', 'xyz@abc.com', 'Management', 15000) ,(5, 'Ramesh', 'Kumar', 'mnop@abc.com', 'Professional', 65000) ,(1, 'SQL', 'Tutorial', 'sqltut@abc.com', 'CEO', 654500) ,(3, 'Tutorial', 'Gateway', 'tgate@abc.com', 'HR', 95000)